Quick facts

 Common misconceptions

-- Tantric massage is sex work (legitimate practice is not)
+- Tantric massage is sex work (legitimate practice is not — the consent frame, ethics codes, and therapeutic intent are the dividing line)

 - Anyone offering "tantric massage" is qualified (the field is unregulated; vetting matters)